gelvinp/rcalc/README.md

 ## Technical debt
  - [ ] Use perfect hash generator for operator and command maps
- - [ ] Operator map generator is getting pretty complex, could maybe use a rewrite?
  - [ ] Rewrite help page (Collapsable param types, examples, how to enter values, how does rpn work, group ops by category)